I tried almost all the food at Frank Matcham’s and now I have a problem

 Needless to say, he didn’t try and pull that stunt again (and for the record, we weren’t in Madrid).

-Given this strange disposition, the thought of grabbing a bit to eat in a place where the whole premise is to order loads of small plates an indulge in a bit of a sharing frenzy should make me break out in a cold sweat.
+Given my strange disposition, the thought of grabbing a bite to eat in a place where the whole premise is to order loads of small plates an indulge in a bit of a sharing frenzy should make me break out in a cold sweat.

 I need to emphasize the word ‘should’ here because I’ve been to Frank Matcham’s loads and I love it – so much so that I think it’s actually helping me to get over my sharing phobia.